-The 2011 guidelines indicated that peri-operative haemoglobin concentrations should be kept above 90 g.l-1, or 100 g.l-1 for patients with a history of ischaemic heart disease, anticipating a mean decrease of 25 g.l-1 peri-operatively (or more in patients with complex/periprosthetic fractures).
+The 2011 guidelines indicated that peri-operative haemoglobin concentrations should be kept above 90 g.l-1 or 100 g.l-1 for patients with a history of ischaemic heart disease, anticipating a mean decrease of 25 g.l-1 peri-operatively (or more in patients with complex/ periprosthetic fractures).

-In contrast to these liberal transfusion thresholds, the 2011 FOCUS trial by Carson et al. found no difference in mortality or ability to walk across a room without human assistance 60 days [46] and 3 years [47] postoperatively among 2016 older patients with hip fracture and cardiovascular disease, randomised 3 days postoperatively to receive either a liberal transfusion strategy (Hb threshold < 100 g.l-1) or a restrictive transfusion strategy (symptoms of anaemia/physician discretion if Hb <80 g.l-1).
-Systematic Cochrane reviews in 2012 [48] and 2016 [49] reiterated Carson et al.'s finding that blood transfusions can be avoided in most patients with Hb > 70 g.l-1 to 80 g.l-1.
+In contrast to these liberal transfusion thresholds, Carson et al. found no difference in mortality or ability to walk across a room without human assistance 60 days [46] and 3 years [47] postoperatively among 2016 older patients with hip fracture and cardiovascular disease, randomly assigned 3 days postoperatively to receive either a liberal transfusion strategy (Hb threshold < 100 g.l-1) or a restrictive transfusion strategy (symptoms of anaemia/ physician discretion if Hb < 80 g.l-1).
+Systematic Cochrane reviews in 2012 [48] and 2016 [49] reiterated Carson et al.'s finding that blood transfusions can be avoided in most patients with Hb > 70-80 g.l-1.

-However, in a 2016 context-specific systematic review and meta-analysis of randomised controlled trials, restrictive strategies seemed to significantly increase the risk of events reflecting inadequate oxygen supply, mortality and composite events (myocardial infarction; arrhythmia; unstable angina; stroke; acute kidney injury; mesenteric ischaemia; peripheral ischaemia; and mortality (occurring within 30 days)) in 7 studies of 3465 older (but not critically ill) patients requiring orthopaedic procedures [50].
-However, these findings were at odds with a further 2015 Cochrane review of six randomised controlled trials involving 2722 hip fracture patients [51], but which were heavily weighted by Carson et al.'s data (2016/2722 (74%) of the patients included in the review).
+However, in a 2016 context-specific systematic review and meta-analysis of RCTs, restrictive strategies seemed to significantly increase the risk of events reflecting inadequate oxygen supply, mortality and composite events (myocardial infarction; arrhythmia; unstable angina; stroke; acute kidney injury; mesenteric ischaemia; peripheral ischaemia; and mortality (occurring within 30 days)) in seven studies of 3465 older (but not critically ill) patients requiring orthopaedic procedures [50].
+However, these findings were at odds with a further 2015 Cochrane review of six RCTs involving 2722 hip fracture patients [51], but which were heavily weighted by Carson et al.'s data (2016/ 2722 (74%) of the patients included in the review).